-- Davies SW, Marchetti A, Ries, JB and KD Castillo (in press) Thermal and pCO2 stress elicit divergent transcriptomic responses in a resilient coral.
+- Davies SW, Marchetti A, Ries, JB, Castillo KD (2016) Thermal and pCO2 stress elicit divergent transcriptomic responses in a resilient coral.
 Frontiers in Marine Science FMARS-02-00062.

-- Davies SW, Treml E, Kenkel CD and MV Matz.
-(2015) Exploring the role of Micronesian islands in the maintenance of coral genetic diversity in the Pacific Ocean.
+- Davies SW, Treml E, Kenkel CD, Matz MV (2015) Exploring the role of Micronesian islands in the maintenance of coral genetic diversity in the Pacific Ocean.
 Molecular Ecology 24: 70-82.

 - Davies SW, Wham D, Kanke M, Matz MV (in revision) Contrasting population genetic structure in Acropora coral hosts and their algal symbionts across multiple spatial scales.
 In revision at Molecular Ecology: MEC-19-0262.